couchbase/indexing/secondary/docs/design/markdown/index_manager.md

 will be running on different nodes, where one of them will be elected as master and others will act as replica to the current master.

+During system execution an instance of _IndexManager_ will reside in each index node.
+One of the instance will be picked as master, called _Index-Coordinator_, that will assume responsibilities to co-ordinate other components.
+Remaining instances will be called as _Index-Coordinator-Replica_ which will act as a replica for master to avoid single point of failure.

 From now on we will refer to each instance of IndexManager as a node.

 ### scope of IndexManager

+1. handle scan and query request from client SDKs and N1QL clients.
+2. co-operate with Index-Coordinator to generate stable scan.

+### scope of Index-Coordinator

-1. create or drop index DDLs.
+1.  process index DDLs.
-2. defining initial index topology, no. of indexer-nodes, partitions and slices for an index.
+2.  manage distribution topology, partitions and slices across the cluster.
+3.  broadcast topology updates across the cluster.
+4.  index replication and re-balance.
-3. add, delete topics in pub-sub. subscribe, un-subscribe nodes from topics, optionally based on predicates.
+5.  add, delete topics in pub-sub. subscribe, un-subscribe nodes from topics, optionally based on predicates.
-4. provide network interface for other components to access index-metadata, index topology, publish-subscribe framework.
+6.  provide network API for other components to access index-metadata, index topology and publish-subscribe framework.
-5. generate restart timestamp for upr-reconnection.
+7.  generate restart timestamp for upr-reconnection.
+8.  negotiation with UPR producer for failover-log and restart sequence number.
-6. create rollback context and update rollback context based on how rollback evolves withing the system.
+9.  create rollback context and update rollback context based on how rollback evolves within the system.
-7. generate stability timestamps for purpose of query and rollback. co-ordinate with every indexer-node to generate stability snapshots.
+10. generate stability timestamps for purpose of query and rollback. co-ordinate with every indexer-node to generate stability snapshots.

+### scope of Index-Coordinator-Replica

+1. to maintain a replica of Index-Coordinator state.
+2. to take part in master election.
+3. scope of IndexManager is applicable to Index-Coordinator replica as well.

 ### scope of ns-server